yownas/shift-attention/README.md

 `Steps (minimum)`: Number of steps to take from the initial image.
 The ranges you specified in the prompt will be spread out over these steps. "(minimum)" refers to SSIM usage (see below).

-`Frames per second`: The fps of the video.
+`FPS`: The frames per second of the video.

-`Number of frames for lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
+`Lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
 So you'll get a short pause before the video start/ends.

-`SSIM threshold (1.0=exact copy)`: If this is set to something other than 0, the script will first generate the steps you've specified above, but then take a second pass and fill in the gaps between images that differ too much according to Structual Similarity Index Metric [(pdf)](https://www.cns.nyu.edu/pub/eero/wang03-reprint.pdf).
+`SSIM threshold`: If this is set to something other than 0, the script will first generate the steps you've specified above, but then take a second pass and fill in the gaps between images that differ too much according to Structual Similarity Index Metric [(pdf)](https://www.cns.nyu.edu/pub/eero/wang03-reprint.pdf).
 A good value depends a lot on which model and prompt you use, but 0.7 to 0.8 should be a good starting value.
 More than 0.95 will probably not improve much.
 If you want a very smooth video you should use something like [Flowframes](https://nmkd.itch.io/flowframes).

-`SSIM CenterCrop% (0 to disable)`: Crop a piece from the center of the image to be used for SSIM.
+`SSIM CenterCrop%`: Crop a piece from the center of the image to be used for SSIM.
 In percent of the height and width.
 0 will use the entire image.
 Only checking a small part of the image might make SSIM more sensitive.
 Be prepared to lower SSIM threshold to 0.4 to 0.5 if you use this.

 `RIFE passes`: Use [Real-Time Intermediate Flow Estimation](https://github.com/vladmandic/rife) to interpolate between frames.
 Each pass will add 1 frame per frame, doubling the total number of frames.
 This does not change the fps above, so you need to keep that in mind if it is important to you.
 (This will save a seperate video file.)

 `Drop original frames`: Drop the original frames and only keep the RIFE-frames.
 Keeping the same frame count and fps as before.

+`Shift Attention extras`: Open this to show less used settings.

 `Upscaler`: Choose upscale method to be applied to the images before made into a video.

 `Upscale ratio`: How much the images should be upscaled.
 A value of 0 or 1 will disable scaling.

+`Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

 `SSIM minimum step`: Smallest "step" SSIM is allowed to take.
 Sometimes animations can't me smoothed out, no matter how small steps you take.
 It is better to let the script give up and have a single skip than force it and get an animation that flickers.

-`Desired min SSIM threshold (% of threshold)`: Try to make new images "at least" this good.
+`SSIM min threshold`: Try to make new images "at least" this good.
 By default SSIM will give up a newly generated image is worse then the gap it is trying to fill.
 This will allow you to set "Steps" to something as low as 1 and not have SSIM give up just because the image halfway through was bad.

-`Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

 # Show your work